okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/index.md

 After the signed tokens are issued to the end users, they can be passed to your application for validation.
 There are two ways to verify a token: locally or remotely with Okta.
 The token is signed with a JSON Web Key (JWK) using the RS256 algorithm.
 To validate the signature, Okta provides your application with a public key that can be used.

- The followng covers the terms used in this document, and provides an explanation of why you should use access tokens instead of ID tokens for this use case.
+ The following covers the terms used in this document, and provides an explanation of why you should use access tokens instead of ID tokens for this use case.

 - If you'd like to jump straight to the local validation steps: [What to Check When Validating an Access Token](#what-to-check-when-validating-an-access-token)
 - If you'd like to see how to validate a token directly with Okta: [Validating A Token Remotely With Okta](#validating-a-token-remotely-with-okta)